Kingo is a Go variant. It differs from Go in the following aspects:

-- On their turn, a player must pass or place a pawn or king of their color on an empty point.
+- On your turn, you must pass or place a pawn or king of your color on an empty point.
 Pawns and kings behave like Go stones and can be part of the same group if they are the same color.
 Likewise, when comparing positions as per the ko and superko rules, pawns and kings of the same color are considered the same.
-Positional superko is used.

-- A player's score is the number of kings of their color on the board.
+- Your score is the number of kings of your color on the board.
 Capturing an enemy king is an immediate win.

 In a similar variant called Jingo, captures are required to be made with kings, which enables doing away with the ko and superko rules.
 This results in an intriguing but quite different game, as false eyes become true unless they arise from captures.
 All other Jingo rules are the same as in Kingo.